TomCreusot/Star_Tracker_Microcontroller/README.md

 ***WIP (NOT FINNISHED)***

+## TODO
+* Get Working.
+* Test Harness for Database and StarTracker/database.
+* Embedded Implementation for StarTracker/get_image.
+* Find the apparent offset of actual pixel and distortion due to lens.
+* Account for hot pixels.
+* Find centre of camera from pixel off centre.

 # Star Tracker
 This software is to find the looking direction of a camera given a collection of stars.
 It is designed to run on high powered microcontrollers for low earth orbit cube satellites.